 Well, running sandals are actually a tried and tested way of strengthening your feet and increasing your connection with the ground – a primal kind of running experience.

 Without all the cushioning you get on modern shoes, you can feel the ground as your feet land, toughening your feet up in a natural way.
 Remember, this is how it was done before technology came along, and ancient runners were a lot stronger and tougher than we realize!

-What Tribe from the Book, Born to Run, Did and Do Run in Sandals?
+What tribe from the book Born to Run did (and do) run in sandals?

-The Tarahumaras tribe are who the book Born to Run is based on.
-Their native name for themselves, Rarámuri, means “runners on foot”.
+The Tarahumara tribe of northern Mexico are who the book Born to Run is centered around.
+Their native name for themselves, Rarámuri, means “runners on foot.”
 They reside in the Mexican state of Chihuahua, and are well renowned for their ability to run extremely long distances.